CalcProgrammer1/OpenRGB/README.md

 ## Supported Devices

-See the [Project Wiki](https://gitlab.com/CalcProgrammer1/OpenRGB/-/wikis/home) for the current list of supported devices.
+* See the [Supported Devices](https://gitlab.com/CalcProgrammer1/OpenRGB/-/wikis/Supported-Devices) page for the current list of supported devices.

 ## Configuration